danielaparker/jsoncons/doc/ref/json_type_traits.md

 will make them accessible to `json_type_traits`.
 (7)-(8) generate the code to specialize `json_type_traits` for a class template from member data.

-(9) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serialize to the stringified identifier names.
+(9) generates the code to specialize `json_type_traits` from the identifiers of an enumeration.
+The serialized name is the stringified identifier name.

-(10) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serialize to the provided names.
-The sequence of `(identifierN,serialized_nameN)` pairs declares the identifier and serialized name for each of the enum identifiers that are part of the sequence.
+(10) generates the code to specialize `json_type_traits` from the identifiers of an enumeration.
+The serialized name is the provided name.
+The sequence of `(identifierN,serialized_nameN)` pairs declares the identifier and provided name for each of the enum identifiers that are part of the sequence.

 (11)-(14) generate the code to specialize `json_type_traits` for a class from a constructor and get functions.